 As a Colonel in Canada’s infantry, counter-terrorism and special forces, Hammond served across Canada, in Afghanistan, Bosnia, Germany, Brunei, Hong Kong, the United Kingdom and the United States.
 He also worked on policy issues at the national level, was a member of Canadian delegations to international negotiations and was seconded to Privy Council Office.
 In 2011, he became private secretary to the lieutenant governors of BC where he advised on their constitutional, celebratory and promotional roles, as well as their work with First Nations and the hosting of royal and diplomatic guests to the province.

-Hammond holds a Bachelor of Arts (Hons.) in History from the University of Victoria (1983), a Master of Arts in International Affairs from Carleton University (1984), and a Master of Strategic Studies from the US Army War College (2007).
 He pursued doctoral studies (ABD) and taught political science at Carleton University.
 He has published a number of articles on military history, international security and leadership.
-He is an Officer of the Order of Military Merit and has received medals for military service as well as the Queen’s Diamond Jubilee Medal.
+He is an Officer of the Order of Military Merit.